DasUnicorn/pawsome/README.md

 <img src="/assets/img/readme/low-contrast.png" alt="Results WAVE Web Accessibility Evaluation Tool" width="500">

-### Accessibility concerns

-On Desktop, portfolio aspects are only shown when hovering over them.
-As [W3 noted](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html): "Content which appears on hover can be difficult or impossible to perceive if a user is required to keep their mouse pointer over the trigger."
-This should be adjusted in the next version (see future Adjustments).

 ### Full Testing

 Full testing was performed on the following devices: